Frumph/comic-easel/readme.txt

 == Changelog ==
+= 1.0.13 =
+Some additions to the language code, possible fox for the undefined problem with archive comic post types, various css fixes

 = 1.0.12 =
 Never program while mad at the world ;/ apparently you make some mistakes in backwards compatibility.